SUN, SAND AND SEA AT SPIAGGIA E MARE

 WHAT A THRILLER

-The Tibush Animazione Team do an amazing job, they are full of enthusiasm and have endless amounts of energy, one can only imagine how difficult it must be doing their job in such extreme temperatures, +35oC every day.
-Once a week the team gather children and put on a themed show.
+The Tibush Animazione Team do an amazing job, they are full of enthusiasm and have endless amounts of energy.
+One can only imagine how difficult it must be doing their job in such extreme temperatures, +35°C every day.
+Once a week the Animazione Team gather children and put on a themed show.
 Lily-Belle had become really friendly with a lovely young lady from Scotland, Riley, they really hit it off and both were selected to be a part of a spooky show.
 The show was very well choreographed and the children were amazing.

 NOT THE USUAL GRAB GIFT